Extinction135/TSK/Design.md

 ## Gameloop
 + Load a dungeon level.
-+ Fight enemies, collect gold.
++ Fight enemies, loot gold + items.
 + Defeat the dungeon boss, or die in the dungeon.
-+ Get a gold reward for the progress made.
++ Display Summary Screen, affect player rating.
 + Return to the Overworld Screen.
 + Load a new dungeon, or purchase upgrades/items at a shop.
 + Repeat.